-As a new class to the school we have welcomed many new faces as well as familiar ones, including our new teacher Mr Trusler and teaching assistant Miss Penny.
+As a new class to the school we have welcomed many new faces as well as familiar ones, including our new teacher Mr Trusler and teaching assistants Miss Penny and Miss Henderson.

 Children can earn "Golden Time" every Friday by reading at least 3 times each week and getting a parent/guardian to sign their Reading Diaries to show this.
 Progress with reading and homework will be checked on Mondays, Wednesdays and Fridays by Miss Penny.

 Learning is engaging in Year 5 and Mr Trusler continually reminds us that ‘’attitude is more important than ability’’.